The Government Procurement Review: European Union

-The Remedies Provisions say little about the grounds for challenge by bidders, providing simply that infringements of 'Community law in the field of public procurement or national rules transposing that law'82 can be challenged.
-This covers breaches of both national rules implementing the Directives and Treaty principles, such as equality, non-discrimination and transparency.
+The Remedies Provisions say little about the grounds for challenge by bidders, providing simply that infringements of 'Community law in the field of public procurement or national rules transposing that law'85 can be challenged.
+This covers breaches of both national rules implementing the Directives and EU Treaty principles, such as equality, non-discrimination and transparency.

 There are four main types of remedies that must be available to the review body under the review procedures.
 The first three are: